If you have heavy breasts, it can lead to physical discomfort and self-consciousness. The excessive weight puts pressure on the back and neck areas.

 A breast reduction, also known as reduction mammoplasty is designed for women who want fat glandular tissue, and skin removed from the breasts to make them lighter and firmer.
 The procedure allows you to have your breasts more in proportion to the rest of your body.

 Any woman with fully developed breasts and in good physical health is a good candidate.
 However, the surgery can be done at a younger age if a woman is experiencing severe pain from the large breasts.

 Having very large, sagging breasts can restrict a woman’s ability to do certain activities.
 She suffers from physical discomfort in her everyday life.
 A candidate for breast reduction surgery in Portland understands what the procedure will provide as far as pain relief and does not intend to breastfeed in the future.

 With smaller, better proportioned breasts, you'll feel more comfortable and your clothes will fit better.

 Heavy breasts can lead to physical discomfort, a variety of medical problems, shoulder indentations due to tight bra straps, and extreme self-consciousness.

 Breast reduction is a safe procedure but can result in some women experiencing a permanent loss of feeling in their nipples or breasts.

 There are risks involved, as is the case in any surgery, with possible bleeding and infection.
 You may have a reaction to the anesthesia.
 There is the possibility of permanent scars, which can be covered by your bra.
 Smokers are susceptible to wider scars.
 There is a chance that small sores may develop around your nipples but those are treatable with antibiotic creams.

-A breast reduction in Portland could result in mismatched breasts or uneven positioned nipples.
+A breast reduction could result in mismatched breasts or uneven positioned nipples.
 And breastfeeding may not be an option moving forward as the procedure extracts milk ducts leading to the nipples.